TRELLISWorld: Training-Free World Generation from Object Generators: Experiments

 \subsection{Ablation}

-\paragraph{Tiled Diffusion} A naive approach is to generate the world by stitching together multiple object generation results autoregressively, ensuring context alignment of neighboring tiles using inpainting.
-However, this leads to less coherent generation at the tile edges, as shown in \autoref{fig:ablation_tiled_diffusion}.
+\paragraph{Tiled Diffusion} A naive approach is to generate the world by stitching together multiple object generation results autoregressively, ensuring context alignment of neighboring chunks using inpainting.
+However, this leads to less coherent generation at the chunk edges, as shown in \autoref{fig:ablation_tiled_diffusion}.